-- the nature of the work being carried out, for example, if workers are required to change into protective clothing to use hazardous chemicals, it may be reasonably practicable to provide change rooms - the size, location and nature of the workplace, for example: - where there are existing suitable facilities available (for example, a factory shut-down) arrange with the owner to use these facilities - where the construction work will be carried out in a remote or isolated area that is not connected to essential services, portable toilets, drinking water and washing facilities should be provided, - the number and composition of the workers at the workplace, for example: - facilities need to be accessible during the hours that shift workers are working - where there are both male and female workers, separate toilet, washing and shower facilities may be required.
+- the nature of the work being carried out.
+For example, if workers are required to change into protective clothing to use hazardous chemicals, it may be reasonably practicable to provide change rooms - the size, location and nature of the workplace.
+For example: - where there are existing suitable facilities available (e.g. a factory shut-down), arrange with the owner to use these facilities - where the construction work will be carried out in a remote or isolated area that is not connected to essential services, portable toilets, drinking water and washing facilities should be provided - the number and composition of the workers at the workplace.
+For example: - o facilities need to be accessible during the hours that shift workers are working - where there are both male and female workers, separate toilet, washing and shower facilities may be required.